s-chh/2D-Positional-Encoding-Vision-Transformer/README.md

 <img src="figures/yaxis.jpg" width="1000" ></img>
 <br>
 The x and y-axis sequences are replicated using get_x_positions and get_y_positions in the <a href="utils.py">utils.py</a> file.
 This provides combined 2-D spatial positioning of patches to the Vision Transformer.
+Example below:
 <br>
 <br>
 <img src="figures/xy_combined.jpg" width="500" ></img>